ZhongshuHou/Audio-Visual-Speech-Enhancement-Demo/README.md

 # Audio-Visual-Speech-Enhancement-Demo
 This is a demo page of current ongoing audio-visual speech enhancement (AVSE) project.
 The visual information of lip movements is utilized to extract the target speech.
-Our proposed model ranks first in the ICASSP 2024 Signal Processing Grand Challenge: Multimodal Information based Speech Processing (MISP) 2023 Challenge.
+Our proposed model ranks first in the ICASSP 2024 Signal Processing Grand Challenge: Multimodal Information based Speech Processing (MISP) 2023 Challenge, where the paper can be found through https://mispchallenge.github.io/mispchallenge2023/papers/task1/NJU_AALab.pdf.

 This is a latest demo: